Call 020 7794 5757 - Email info@numerallp.com

 At Numera we offer professional advice to a range of businesses in the London area.
 Here we provide information on the new Employment Allowance.

-Employers are able to claim the Employment Allowance which reduces their employer Class 1 National Insurance contributions (NICs) by up to £4,000 per year.
-Prior to 2020/21 the Employment Allowance was £3,000.
+Employers are able to claim the Employment Allowance which reduces their employer Class 1 National Insurance contributions (NICs) by up to £5,000 per year.

 The Employment Allowance is available to businesses and charities (including Community Amateur Sports Clubs) that pay employer NICs on earnings of employees or directors.